“a level of expertise that clearly shows… tear-jerking and heart-warming.”

 The Evening Standard

-The 6 x 30-minute series continues to follow Iain (Iain Stirling) and his housemates, Rosie (Jessie Cave), Greg (Paul G Raymond), Ashley (Rosa Robson) and Thalia (Janine Harouni), alongside on-off girlfriend Olivia (Elena Saurel), as they enter their late 20’s, with every wrong decision, failed relationship and wasted hungover day intensifying the feeling that time is running out for them to get their ‘adult’ lives in order.
+Set to air on ITV2 and ITVX later this month, Buffering follows the lives of kids’ TV presenter Iain (Iain Stirling) and his housemates: Ashley (Rosa Robson – Black Mountain Poets, Inside No. 9, Heavy Entertainment), Rosie (Jessie Cave – Harry Potter, Trollied, Black Mirror), Greg (Paul G Raymond – Plebs, Avenue 5, Starstruck), and Thalia (Janine Harouni – Stand Up with Janine Harouni (Please Remain Seated), The Batman, Modern Horror Stories) as they attempt to navigate the choppy waters of their late twenties, with every wrong decision, failed relationship and wasted hungover day intensifying the feeling that time is running out for them to get their ‘adult’ lives in order.

-Set to air in 2023, Buffering has been commissioned by Paul Mortimer, ITV’s Head of Digital Channels and Acquisitions and Nana Hughes, ITV’s Head of Scripted Comedy.
-The series is a Comedy 50:50 production with Christine Robertson, Sally O’Leary, Janine Harouni, and Jessie Cave co-writing some episodes.
+Buffering has been commissioned by Paul Mortimer, ITV’s Head of Digital Channels and Acquisitions and Managing Director, Media and Entertainment, Kevin Lygo.
+Nana Hughes, ITV’s Head of Scripted Comedy, is overseeing production of this series from the broadcaster’s perspective.
+The series is co-written by Christine Robertson, Sally O’Leary, Janine Harouni, and Jessie Cave.
 Sam Michell (Stewart Lee: Snowflake/Tornado, Mrs Brown’s Boys) is producer, while Sophie King (Disability Benefits, Swan) directs.
 Produced by Avalon and Executive Produced by Richard Allen-Turner and Jon Thoday.

 Other Things The Press Said About Series 1